 Apertures 76-cm telescope 91-cm telescope Nominal Measured* (19.1"/mm) logA (16.8"/mm) logA mm mm arcsec (0.1') arcsec (0.1') 0.5 0.499 9.53 0.20 8.38 0.15 1.0 0.977 18.66 0.49 16.41 0.44 2.0 1.979 37.80 0.80 33.25 0.74 4.0 3.988 76.17 1.10 67.00 1.05 8.0 8.035 153.5 1.41 135.0 1.35 12.6 12.59 240.4 1.60 211.4 1.55 *Measured by W. Pence and B. Smith.

 Photomultiplier tubes also existed at that time with extended red response that could cover the entire optical spectrum from about 3000A to 9000A.
-A commonly available tube was the EMI 9658R with an "end-on" configuration; at least two of these were available for general use at McDonald Observatory.
+A commonly available tube with an "extended S-20" response was the EMI 9658R with an end-on configuration; at least two of these were available for general use at McDonald Observatory.
 These tubes have a reputation of being rather "noisy", even when cooled with dry ice.
 So, after some experimentation with them, and consultation with Tom Moffett and Tom Barnes -- experienced users of the equipment -- I adopted the strategy of using a somewhat lower voltage (+1200V to +1350V) than normal (+1500V to +1600V) for all but the first run (January 1982).
 I also had a "magnetic defocusing assembly" (a ring magnet with a large center opening) placed over the front of the tube for all observations from Run 5 (February 1983) on.
 These precautions had the effect of lowering the total signal by a factor of about 3.5, but the dark counts by a factor of about 16.
 Total dark counts using lower voltages and the ring magnet with the "L2" tube were typically 300, and with the "L4" tube around 500.

 The ring magnets could have the additional effect of slightly reducing the effective size of the apertures.
 I checked for this at the beginning of each run by drift scans of moderately bright stars of high declination across the largest aperture.
 With the exception of the first run, all these drift scans showed acceptably "square" profiles with "flat" tops.
 The first run exception turned out to be due to the presence of a second(!)
 Fabry lens in the light path.
 Once that was removed after the first two nights, the aperture "flattened out" acceptably.
 I did not use the largest aperture on either of those nights in any case (the first night was mostly cloudy with no galaxy observations, an unfortunately common occurance during these runs).